 - The 2014 survey indicated nearly two thirds of respondents had at least two bad lifestyle habits that put them at serious risk of future ill health.

-BHW is Vitality’s flagship competition in the UK, in partnership with the Financial Times and Mercer.
-It gives awards to organisations in different size categories for the healthiest employees and work environment.
+BHW gives awards to organisations in different size categories for the healthiest employees and work environment.
 The competition is run on the basis of organisation and employee surveys.
-The 2015 employee survey included more than 32,000 employees from 112 eligible organisations, up from over 25,000 employees from 82 eligible organisations in 2014.
+The 2017 employee survey included 31,950 employees from 167 organisations; of those, 5,304 employees from 70 organisations also participated in 2016.

 The winners of the BHW competition are announced in annual awards ceremonies.

 For information about the competition, and to register your workplace, visit healthiestworkplace.co.uk.

 RAND Europe’s work on BHW includes designing and running the surveys, analysing results, and providing customised reports to participating organisations.
 The central aims of BHW are to raise awareness and gain a better understanding of how organisations can engage with the wellness of their employees.
 More specifically, BHW’s aims are: